schets/schets.github.io/_posts/2015-6-21-Slab-Allocator.md

 #Compacting Data#

-Unlike malloc, the free list will allocate data from compact blocks of memory.
+Unlike malloc, the free list will allocate data from compact blocks of memory, and sequential allocations are initially contiguous (usually).
-In addition, sequential allocations on an unused block are going to be contiguous.
 In theory, this should lead to better cache performance, since cache lines will be more likely to contain relevant data, instead of junk or data not being used anytime soon.

 Let's look at a benchmark to see how this can affect performance, both based on the binary tree.
 This benchmark will generate many small trees of similar size using different allocation patterns.